segp-uob/segp/dev/Worksheets/4_Launch_your_API.md

 ## see how it works...

 Now is a good point to test that your API works.
+First, you need to make sure that you've run ```ng build```, which is a command to Angular CLI to ensure that the build folder (dist) is created and populated.
+When you previously ran ```ng serve``` this actually initiated a build and server process - which clearly won't happen now that you're serving your files using Express.
+Once you have a sucessful build...

 Run

 ```shell
 # to start express and take a look: